jbuddha/controlspace-source/source/_posts/2016/06/minimisable-maximisable-closeable-panel-in-oracle-jet.md

 ----

-Here is an interesting non-technical blog post that I came across recently, if you are interested in such: [An escape or a possibility?](https://unfurledpages.wordpress.com/2016/06/01/an-escape-or-a-possibilty/)
+If you are interested in non technical reading: [An escape or a possibility?](https://unfurledpages.wordpress.com/2016/06/01/an-escape-or-a-possibilty/)